Stuycs-K/finalprojectapcs-5-li-william-stahl-axel/DEVLOG-Axel.md

 ## Axel Stahl

+### 2025-6-1 - MVP
+Wrote todo for MVP. wrote mouseClicked and movePiece(). changed a lot of Position class and other random functionality.

 ### 2025-5-31 - Setup
 Wrote setup function so the board is working.
 Also improved piece classes and positions, adding helpful functions.